Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 When an object is dualized two times, the result is negative.
 To get the correct result, i. e. the original object, there is a special algorithm for "undualization" with the formula (see dissertations Fontijne 2.25 / Colapinto 2.20) A^-*^ = AI

 In most cases, the IPNS is called the dual form and the other the standard form.

+# Normalize

+Every time an object has an einf element (as single einf or as part of a blade), it can be scaled.
+To normalize it, the einf needs to be 1.0.
+Gaalop calculates by onor=o/abs(o) to normalize an object.
+E. g. if o is a vector, abs calculates the length of the vector.

+Normalizing is important for angle and distance calculations in most cases.

 # objects